 10. The Shard

-To get the highest views of London, go to the 68th, 69th, and 70th floors of The Shard, London’s chic high-rise hotel with viewing point.
+To get the highest views of London, go to the 68th, 69th, and 70th floors of The Shard, London’s chic high-rise hotel.

 The 360-degree vista and views of up to 40 miles make it a very popular attraction.